Related: Monsanto Lawsuit

 The farmer’s lawyers argue that, “Monsanto chose to sell these seeds before they could be safely cultivated.
 (Monsanto’s) own advertising repeatedly describes its Xtend seeds and its accompanying herbicide as a ‘system’ intended to be used together.
 But when Monsanto failed to get approval to sell the herbicide, it recklessly chose to go ahead and sell the seeds regardless.”

 As a result, farmers throughout the country used illegal and dangerous herbicides in an attempt to protect the Xtend seeds.

 The lawyers have argued that Mosanto knew inappropriate herbicide use would occur, the company even encouraged it, and the result was nationwide destruction of “hundreds of thousands of acres of crops.”

 Dicamba is the new formulation of an old Monsanto herbicide (created ca. 1958).
-The company seems to have trotted it out largely because its Roundup product has been under attack for some time.
+The company seems to have brought it back due to concerns over Roundup’s safety.
 In 2015, the World Health Organization declared glyphosate – Roundup’s main ingredient – to be a probable human carcinogen.
 Several Roundup cancer lawsuits have been filed against Monsanto since then, as Roundup is suspected of causing non-Hodgkin’s Lymphoma and other leukemia-type cancers.
 Many American farmers, as well as homeowners, have been diagnosed with leukemia after years of Roundup exposure.